Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 This information comprises a unique hash `keccak256(abi.encode(Option memory))`, which is then used to determine if that type of option already exists and, if it doesn’t, create it.
-Once the option type is created, upon writing, the option writer will receive a `claim` token indicating that they have written the option.
+Once the option type is created, upon writing, the option writer will receive a `claim` token indicating that they have written the option, while the option owner will also receive an `option` token, indicating that they have the ability to exercise the option pursuant to the terms set during writing.
-They will also receive an `option` token, indicating that they have the ability to exercise the option pursuant to the terms set during writing.
 Both the `claim` token and the `option` token can be transferred or traded to other actors on the chain.

 ### Exercising Options
 Owners of an `option` token can exercise the option pursuant to the following